UModeler/UModeler.github.io/_sources/menu.txt

 Refresh
 ========================================
-Refreshes all resources of the selected UModeler object.
+Refreshes every resource of all UModeler objects in the current scene.
 This doesn't change and remove any data.
-It might resolve problems causing a broken mesh.
+It might resolve a broken mesh issue or light map problems etc.

 ---------------------------------------------------------------------------------------------------------------------------------